oldskool978/cs50-Week1-Credit/README.md

 Anything that isnt positive number without spaces is rejected. user is demanded input until one is supplied. the number supplied is stored in character array NuMber.
-NuMber uses malloc to allocate memory dynamicly.
+NuMber uses malloc to allocate memory dynamically.
 NuMber is released from memory every time this function is called. it can be used many times over with little worry of memory allocation and overflows.